Acoiny/cppixelsorter/README.md

 ### GUI
 `cppixelsorter` now includes a GUI! 🥳
 It is completely handwritten using SDL3.
-To start it, pass the `-g` or `--gui` flag to the program.
+To start it, pass the `-g` or `--gui` flag to the program or just start it without any arguments.

 ## Building
 To build the program a few libraries are required.